Snow Point, California

-Snow Point was a historic mining town in Nevada County, California on the San Juan Ridge about 2 miles east of Moore's Flat and about 6 miles west of Graniteville.
+Snow Point was a historic mining town in Nevada County, California, on the San Juan Ridge about 2 miles east of Moores Flat and about 6 miles west of Graniteville.
 It was located at an elevation of 4321 ft just off present day German Bar Road about midway between that road's intersections with present day Moore's Flat Road and Hagerty Road.

 Early history

 Snow Point was founded in 1853.
 It owes its existence to its location at the point where the fabled Blue Lead bed of gold-bearing gravel crosses the Middle Yuba River from Sierra County and then heads in a south westerly direction down the San Juan Ridge to French Corral, California.
 It was "believed to be the most extensive and richest deposit of auriferous gravel in the United States, if not in the world."

 Reports of mining at Snow Point begin in 1853.
 That year, Edwin McCabe, who later claimed to be the first white child born in Nevada County, was born in Snow Point.
 An electoral district was created there for the 1853 gubernatorial election.
 In 1855, the town was described as follows:

 "Snow Point was never more lively than at present.
 New buildings are constantly going up, among which is one newly completed by our old friend J. M. Hunter, Esq., which is intended for a billiard saloon and would do credit even to Nevada, with all her improvements.
 There are also two stores, well filled; two hotels, with agreeable landlords and ladies and a fine bakery under way, in connection with H. Devendorff & Co.’s store."

 Its heyday was in the 1850s.
 In addition to the businesses mentioned above, it had two sawmills.
 Its social life included balls, foot races and visiting minstrel shows.
 It was connected by stage to Nevada City, Downieville and Eureka (later Graniteville).
 In the 1860s, the newspaper reports about the town peter out.
 By then, Moore's Flat had become the commercial and social center of that part of the Ridge.
 Snow Point never had a post office or a school, but Moore's Flat did.
 But mining continued to prosper.
 In 1882, one paper commented: "Moore's Flat would be a "dead town" were it not for the Snow Point mine."